 - Ferrari Factory Museum

 - Walking Tour of Bologna with Local Guide

 - Balsamic Vinegar Factory Tour

 - Tour and Wine Tasting at a Tuscan vineyard

-- Tour of Brolio Cantina
+- Visit of Brolio Italian Gardens

 - Transportation once the tour has begun.
 The motorcoaches and vans we use are modern, air conditioned and roomy.
 Our tour groups are usually between 8-18 people so we always have lots of room on our coaches to get comfortable.